JetBrains/kotlin-web-site/docs/topics/wasm/wasm-troubleshooting.md

 WebAssembly garbage collection support is currently under [active development](https://bugs.webkit.org/show_bug.cgi?id=247394).

+## Wasm proposals support

+Kotlin/Wasm improvements are based on [WebAssembly proposals](https://webassembly.org/roadmap/).
+Here you can find details about the support for WebAssembly's garbage collection and exception handling proposals.

+### Garbage collection proposal

+Since Kotlin 1.9.20, the Kotlin toolchain uses the latest version of the [Wasm garbage collection](https://github.com/WebAssembly/gc) (WasmGC) proposal.

+For this reason, we strongly recommend that you update your Wasm projects to the latest version of Kotlin.
+We also recommend you use the latest versions of browsers with the Wasm environment.

+### Exception handling proposal

+Since Kotlin 2.0.0, we have introduced support for the new version of Wasm [exception handling proposal](https://github.com/WebAssembly/exception-handling/blob/main/proposals/exception-handling/Exceptions.md) within Kotlin/Wasm.

+This update ensures the new handling exception proposal aligns with Kotlin requirements, enabling the use of Kotlin/Wasm on virtual machines that only support the latest version of the proposal.

+The new exception handling proposal is activated using the `-Xwasm-use-new-exception-proposal` compiler option.
+It is turned off by default.

 <p>&nbsp;</p>

 > Learn more about setting up projects, using dependencies, and other tasks with our
 > [Kotlin/Wasm examples](https://github.com/Kotlin/kotlin-wasm-examples#readme).
 >
 {type="tip"}